-Police and Crime Commissioner - Action Plan (Key Targets) Police and Crime Plan 2016 - 2020, Key Theme Activity Target Date Protecting People from Harm Reducing crime & harm - performance reports to Strategic Policing and Crime Board (SPCB) Ongoing Reduce reoffending and supporting offenders away from criminality Ongoing Production of a substance misuse plan & holding partners to account in the delivery of the plan July 2017 and ongoing Ensuring there is a safe and secure road network through holding to account Ongoing Support the West Midlands Violence Prevention Alliance Monitoring of project action plan throughout 2017/18 Supporting Victims of Crime Operation of the Victims Commission and updating the Victims Strategy September 2017 and ongoing Building Trust and Confidence in Policing Confidence in policing increases - performance reports to board Ongoing Oversight of the use of force & body worn video - report to SPCB April 2018 Ensure the Force continues to operate high standards of recording crimes accurately - Reports to Board Ongoing Ensure the Force deals with complaints within the specified time period - Reports to board and holding to account Ongoing Public satisfaction with services increases - reports to board on Force contact performance, new website etc. Ongoing Operating effective accountability through the operation of the SPCB, HMIC recommendation tracker, Joint Audit Committee's workplan and the governance of WMP2020 Ongoing Strengthening Communities and Growing the Economy Ensure there is reduction in the fear of crime - performance reports Ongoing Working with partners to prevent people with mental health illnesses being drawn into crime Reports to board July 2017 and ongoing Develop and delivery of an economic strategy April 2017 and ongoing Develop collaboration across the criminal justice system to improve performance Sept 2017 and ongoing Working with the elected mayor and the combined authority to reduce crime Ongoing Building a Modern Police Service Recruitment of additional police officers & staff.
-Work with force to ensure recruits are representative of the West Midlands Ongoing Standing up for Young People Support youth employment initiatives including apprenticeship programmes Ongoing Support the introduction of a cadet scheme Sept 2017 and ongoing Develop a young people's strategy and engage with young people across the region Ongoing Playing our Part in National Threats Work with the Force to ensure the strategic policing requirement is comprehensive to threats Ongoing Production and delivery of a cybercrime and digital strategy April 2018 and ongoing
+Police and Crime Commissioner - Action Plan Police and Crime Plan 2016 - 2020, Key Theme Activity Target Date Protecting People from Harm Reducing crime & harm - performance reports to Strategic Policing and Crime Board (SPCB) Ongoing Reduce reoffending and supporting offenders away from criminality Ongoing Production of a substance misuse plan & holding partners to account in the delivery of the plan Report produced in September 2017 & ongoing Ensuring there is a safe and secure road network through holding to account Ongoing Support the West Midlands Violence Prevention Alliance Monitoring of project action plan throughout 2018/19 Operation of Gangs and Violence Commission and implementation of report recommendations Ongoing

+Supporting Victims of Operation of the Victims Commission and updating the Strategy updated November Crime Victims Strategy 2017 and ongoing Building Trust and Confidence in policing increases - performance reports to Ongoing Confidence in Policing board 3.
+3. Oversight of the use of force & body worn video - report to SPCB April 2018 on ongoing Ensure the Force continues to operate high standards of recording crimes accurately - Reports to Board Ongoing Ensure the Force deals with complaints within the specified time period - Reports to board and holding to account Ongoing Public satisfaction with services increases - reports to board on Force contact performance, new website etc. Ongoing Operating effective accountability through the operation of the SPCB, HMICFRS recommendation tracker, Joint Audit Committee's work plan and the governance of WMP2020 Ongoing Strengthening Communities and Growing the Economy Ensure there is reduction in the fear of crime - performance reports Ongoing • Working with partners to prevent people with mental health illnesses being drawn into crime Ongoing Develop and delivery of an economic strategy Ongoing Develop collaboration across the criminal justice system to improve performance Sept 2017 and ongoing Working with the elected mayor and the combined authority to reduce crime Ongoing Building a Modern Police Service Recruitment of additional police officers & staff.
+Work with force to ensure recruits are representative of the West Midlands Ongoing Standing up for Young People Support youth employment initiatives including apprenticeship programmes Ongoing • Support the introduction of a cadet scheme Sept 2017 and ongoing Develop a young people's strategy and engage with young people across the region Ongoing Playing our Part in National Threats Work with the Force to ensure the strategic policing requirement is comprehensive to threats Ongoing Production and delivery of a cybercrime and digital strategy April 2018 and ongoing